SRI-PRIYAN/dotfiles/README.md

     sudo apt-get install git
   ```

-* Clone this repository to your local machine anywhere you want.
+* Clone this repository in your home directory.
 The bootstrap script will pull in the latest version and copy the files into your home directory.

   ```bash
     git clone "https://github.com/SRI-PRIYAN/dotfiles.git" && cd dotfiles && source bootstrap.sh